alinoorul/automeet/README.md

 # Automeet

 Update 2023: this probably won't work for anyone but me because the images that are getting recognized were specific to the version of Google Chrome and Google Meet I used in March 2020.
-It worked then, probably won't work now without significant refactoring.
+It worked then, probably won't work now without significant refactoring, because of UI updates to applications, account specificity, device driver permissions (and probably more).

 Automeet is a bot (Python program with some level of spatial and temporal awareness) which attends Google Meets for you.
 A logged in Google user can attend college lectures by inputting a timetable in a JSON file.